-When we look at “Where Does The Axle Go” and other build objectives, often it is not convenient to haul things down to a truckers scale to measure them.
+When we look at “Where Does The Axle Go” and other great construction objectives, often it is not so convenient to haul things down to a truckers scale to measure weight.
 Sometimes the item is not mobile enough to easily haul it.
-So what can we do to weigh these heavy things?
-There is always some way or hack to help.
+So, what can we do to weigh these heavy things?
+There is always a clever way or a hack to help.

 Here are some tricks, and though they are not super accurate, they yield a reasonable answer without needing a special industrial scale.
 The catch?
-They require some some math, and accuracy of the answer is subject to your care in setup and measurement.
-We’ll use two examples, including a video showing us weighing a trailer.
+They require a little math, Oh, and accuracy of the answer is subject to your care in setup and measurement.
+We’ll use two examples, including a video showing one way to weigh a trailer.

 What Resources Do You Have?